 |Science||3 years||Including one year each of biological and physical science, and including a laboratory experience.

-Note: Biological science, chemistry, and physics are required for the Carlson School of Management, Biological Sciences, and Science and Engineering.
+Note: Biological science, chemistry, and physics are required for the College of Biological Sciences and the College of Science and Engineering.

 |Social Studies||3 years||Including one year each of U.S. history and geography (or a course that includes a geography component such as world history, western civilization, or global studies)|